Take a prediabetes risk assessment.

 Type 2 diabetes can lead to serious and costly health problems if not treated.
 However, the risk can be reversed if identified and tackled early.

-Through an effort dubbed "Pre-D Challenge: Reverse the Risk," Carolinas HealthCare System is partnering with YMCA of Greater Charlotte to reduce the rate of prediabetes in the community.
+Through an effort dubbed "Pre-D Challenge: Reverse the Risk," Carolinas HealthCare System partnered with YMCA of Greater Charlotte to reduce the rate of prediabetes in the community.

-The challenge is to engage 50,000 people to complete a risk assessment this year with a goal of identifying 10,000 individuals who are at risk for developing prediabetes or diabetes.
+The challenge was to engage 50,000 people to complete a risk assessment within one year, with a goal of identifying 10,000 individuals at risk for developing prediabetes or diabetes.

 Whether you are at risk or not, learning more about diabetes is important.
 That's because Type 2 diabetes is one of the most important health challenges we face in the United States.
 You probably know someone - a family member, neighbor, coworker - who struggles with the disease.
 Understanding how diabetes affects individuals and the population as a whole is the first step in reversing the risk.
 Consider: